Netherton Arts Centre

 Theatre potential

-The building has the potential to become a successful community venue complementing Dudley and Stourbridge Town Halls and ensuring that the borough has a range of venues to attract a broad range of art and culture to the area.
+The building has the potential to become a successful community venue complementing Dudley and Stourbridge Town Halls and ensuring that the borough has a range of venues to attract a variety of art and culture to the area.

 Current situation

-The council has been looking at options to revive and reopen the building, including for community use, and has undertaken a conditions survey to better understand the scale of the maintenance work and future investment required.
-The council continues to work with a local community group on a potential lease arrangement and it is expected that more will be known about this in the spring 2024.
+The council had previously looked at options to revive and reopen the building, including for community use, and had undertaken a conditions survey to better understand the scale of the maintenance work and future investment required.

 Theatres Trust will continue to offer support and advice to the council and community groups working to provide a viable use for the building.